The programme runs from January to December. The year is split into three blocks:

 Block 2: electives (10 credits each; must complete six)

 Offering of these modules will depend on lecturer availability, and not all of them are necessarily available every year.
-The list for 2024 will be confirmed soon.
+The list for 2025 will be communicated to successful applicants.

 Computer Vision